 According to Microsoft CEO, Satya Nadella, we have seen 2 years’ worth of digital transformation happen in the past 2 months due to the coronavirus pandemic.
-Companies were tasked with facilitating remote work for all employees in a matter of weeks serving as a catalyst for digital transformation across every facet of IT.
+Organizations were tasked with facilitating remote work for all employees in a matter of weeks serving as a catalyst for digital transformation across every facet.
 Central to the transformation and facilitation of remote work is cybersecurity.

-First, IT teams needed to provide secure remote access to company resources and data.
-In order for this to happen securely, several technology investments needed to be made.
+First, teams needed to provide secure remote access resources and data.
+In order for this to happen securely, several investments needed to be made.
 In a recently released study, Microsoft surveyed 800 business leaders from the UK, US, Germany, and India to better understand COVID-19’s effect on cybersecurity including budget and spend.

 The top cybersecurity investment made since the beginning of the pandemic has been multi-factor authentication (MFA) followed by investments in endpoint device protections, anti-phishing tools, VPN, and end-user cybersecurity training.